cnccoder/Brackets-Stripper-Redo/README.md

-# Brackets-Stripper
+# Brackets-Stripper-Redo
 UI Theme for Brackets.
+I Modified the original [Brackets-Stripper](https://github.com/visualbam/Brackets-Stripper) to an cleaner version of it.
+All credit goes to [visualbam](https://github.com/visualbam) for making this awesome theme :)
 Useses modified version of [Monokai Dark Soda](https://github.com/rainje/Monokai-Dark-Soda) for syntax highlighting.
 For this to be seen properly you must install https://github.com/notasz/brackets-uitheming

+By original author:

 Screenshot
 ===============